cybunayog/game-night/README.md

 ## Branch use
 You have 2 branches on this repo.
 * develop --> your development branch that is always up to date.
+Use this branch for developments only.
 Update for every finished feature.
 * master --> your production branch.
 Only update every finished sprint.
+> Utilize pull requests

 ## Meet the Team
 * [Vazken Avetissian](https://github.com/vavetissian)